MusicGenerator/mumble-ruby-pluginbot-docs/appliance.rst

 .. _contact me: https://www.natenom.com/
 .. _contact us: https://github.com/MusicGenerator

-Now register your new bot on your Mumble server and write .help to him.
+Now register your new bot on your Mumble server and write ``.help`` to it.

 Administration of the bot
 -------------------------